Founder Spotlight #1: David Mace @ SwiftScale Biologics

 Throughout the journey, what has been some of your biggest takeaways thus far?
 What advice/words of wisdom would you share from your story for other founders?

 Stay true to the underlying problem.
 For SwiftScale, we identified a challenge that we wanted to solve — we want to enable faster drug development and help hundreds of drugs get to clinical trials.
-We have always been agnostic to the exact way that we reach this goal, but we have never wavered in our commitment to solving that problem and understanding that specific customer need.
-It is critical to know the end goal and the problem that needs to be solved.
+We have never wavered in our commitment to solving that problem and understanding that specific customer need.
 Having this north star is important.

-What are some of the must haves for an early stage HC/LS startup in your eyes?
+What are some of the must haves for an early stage Life Science startup in your eyes?

 What advice for managing & hiring a great team can you share?